h587736/Dat158_ML2_GR5-main/README.md

 1. What your project does
 2. How to install it
 3. Example usage
-4. How to set up the dev enviourment
+4. How to set up the dev environment
 5. How to ship a change
 6. Change Log
 7. Author info